AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 Bounded errors are an important topic when talking about exception and controlled types.
-In general, if an exception is raised in the :ada:`Adjust` or :ada:`Finalize` procedure, this is considered a bounded error |mdash| in its turn a bounded error raises a :ada:`Program_Error` exception.
+In general, if an exception is raised in the :ada:`Adjust` or :ada:`Finalize` procedure, this is considered a bounded error.
+If the bounded error is detected, the :ada:`Program_Error` exception is raised.

 Note that the original exception raised in the :ada:`Adjust` or :ada:`Finalize` procedures could be any possible exception.
 For example, one of those